CONTINUING EDUCATION FOR TAX & FINANCIAL PROFESSIONALS

 Chapter 5

-1. Identify the apportionment of business and personal use of an automobile, including deduction limitations, and specify the various depreciation methods such as MACRS and §179 expensing.
+1. Identify the apportionment of business and personal use of an automobile, including basis limitations on trade-in, and specify the various depreciation methods such as MACRS and §179 expensing.

 2. Recognize personal auto leasing, its advantages and disadvantages, and the various kinds of leasing arrangements that can be used, such as closed-end or open-end leases.